 - Marketing Opportunities:

 PCB design and manufacturing is a highly competitive business these days.
 Hence, you can’t afford to miss any forum that provides you with excellent marketing opportunities.
-By joining IPC, its members get a wonderful opportunity to list their products and services with a logo on the website.
+By joining IPC, its members get a perfect chance to list their products and services with a logo on the website.
 Since it is a platform with more than 4,800 member companies worldwide, you will surely benefit from such a listing.
-You can also sponsor IPC technical and management conferences, which is also one of the best ways you getting noticed in the crowd.
+You can also sponsor IPC technical and management conferences, which is also one of the best ways you get noticed in the crowd.

 - Improve Contacts: